chrischernoff/chrischernoff.github.com/source/_posts/2013-03-19-setting-up-git-and-github-on-your-mac.md

 $ git config --global user.email "your_name@domain.com"
 {% endcodeblock %}

+## <a id="setupgithub"></a>Setup Github
+{% img right /uploads/2013/03/github.jpg 300 %}

+"_[GitHub](http://en.wikipedia.org/wiki/GitHub) is a web-based hosting service for software development projects that use the Git revision control system._"

+Go to [Github.com](http://www.github.com) and create a free account if you haven't already.

 #### <a id="keychainhelper"></a>Github Keychain Helper

 To save time in the future, we'll install a utility that will allow your computer to authenticate with Github automatically instead of having to enter your username/password during each session.

-First, check if the helper is installed by typing `git credential-osxkeychain`.
+First, check if the helper is installed by typing `git credential-osxkeychain` into the terminal.

 If the helper is installed, the terminal will give you instructions on how to use it: